PKU-Alignment/omnisafe/docs/source/baserl/trpo.rst

-To bound the difference between :math:`J^R(\pi')` and :math:`L_\pi(\pi')`, we will bound the difference arising from each timestep.
+To bound the difference between :math:`J^R(\pi')` and :math:`L_\pi(\pi')`, we need to bound the difference arising from each timestep.
 To do this, we first need to introduce a measure of how much :math:`\pi` and :math:`\pi'` agree.
 Specifically, we'll couple the policies,